-The Government has introduced new, tougher GCSEs.
-These reformed GCSEs will be graded from 9 to 1, instead of A to G we will have been familiar with in the past (see chart below).
-Grade 5 will be awarded to around the top third of students gaining the equivalent of a grade C and bottom third of a grade B. This has been defined as a good pass by the Department for Education.
+In 2015, the Government introduced new, tougher GCSEs.
+These reformed GCSEs are graded from 9 to 1, instead of A to G we will have been familiar with in the past (see chart below).
+Grade 5 will be awarded to around the top third of students gaining the equivalent of a grade C and bottom third of a grade B. This has been defined as a strong pass by the Department for Education.